statsig-io/docs/docs/understanding-the-platform.md

 ### **Statsig Warehouse Native (WHN)**:

-If your events and metrics already reside in your own data warehouse and you have a dedicated data team, **Statsig Warehouse Native (WHN)** may be a better option.
+If your events and metrics already reside in your own data warehouse and you have a dedicated data team, Statsig Warehouse Native (WHN) may be a better option.

-- WHN allows you to host Statsig’s **Stats Engine** within your warehouse, enabling you to **calculate metric lifts** on your pre-existing datasets.
+- WHN allows you to host Statsig’s Stats Engine within your warehouse, enabling you to calculate metric lifts on your pre-existing datasets.
 - You can choose between two methods:
     1. **Using 3rd party or your own SDKs**: You handle feature assignment and provide us exposure data (you randomize the users).
     2. **Using Statsig SDKs**: We handle randomization and write data into your warehouse for you.

-The first method helps you **scale analysis**, while the second can **10x your experimentation velocity**.
+The first method helps you scale analysis, while the second can 10x your experimentation velocity.

 > Note: WHN is available only with Enterprise contracts.
 If you’re interested in this option, check [this link](https://docs.statsig.com/statsig-warehouse-native/introduction) or [schedule a demo](https://www.statsig.com/contact/demo) with our Sales team.
 >